kejunxia/AndroidMvc/README.md

   - Built in event bus.
 Event bus also automatically guarantees post event view events on the UI thread
   - Automatically save and restore instance state.
 You don't have to touch onSaveInstance and onCreate(savedInstanceState) with countless key-value pairs, it's all managed by the framework.
   - [Dependency injection with Poke to make mock easy](https://github.com/kejunxia/AndroidMvc/tree/master/library/poke)
+  - Well tested - non-Android components are tested as the test coverage shown above (over 90%).
+For Android dependent module "android-mvc", it's tested by real emulator with [this UI test module](https://github.com/kejunxia/AndroidMvc/tree/master/library/android-mvc-test), even with  "Don't Keep Activities" turned on in dev options to guarantee your app doesn't crash due to loss of instance state after it's killed by OS in the background!

 ## Code quick glance